loopspace/loopspace.github.io/index.md

 * [Statistics](statistics).
 An HTML5+JavaScript data summariser with histogram, frequency table, and a moveable "marker" to find the median and quartiles.
 Original code available on [github](https://github.com/loopspace/statistics).

 * [MathJax to MathML](MathJaxToMathML).
 A simple webpage that uses MathJax to convert LaTeX-like syntax to MathML.
 Original code available on [github](https://github.com/loopspace/MathJaxToMathML.git).

+* [Chaos](chaos).
+A simple demonstration of the logistic map leading to chaotic behaviour.
+Original code available on [github](https://github.com/loopspace/chaos.git).

+* [Trigonometry](trigonometry).
+A demonstration of the connection between circles and the trigonometric functions.
+Original code available on [github](https://github.com/loopspace/trigonometry.git).